 I am a firm believer that if you’re already using something that works for you, IT’S BEST TO CREATE A SYSTEM AROUND THE TECHNOLOGY YOU ALREADY KNOW + LOVE instead of trying to find something else.

 Clearly, it already works for you!
 Let’s set it up to work harder, is all.

 You will want to embed a form on your website or social media that people can fill in to sign up for your services.
-Chances are that you already use an EMAIL MARKETING SERVICE like ConvertKit/Seva, MailChimp, Mailerlite, etc. – something you use to collect email addresses, share newsletters + generally promote to.
+I recommend using Airtable for 2 reasons :: 1) it is a FREE service that will allow you to create forms that 2) integrates directly into your project management.

-For simplicity’s sake, I’ll tell you to sign up for Calendly ( although you will find a list of free tools I recommend + why you may opt to choose one over the other here).
+For simplicity and budget-sake sake, I’ll tell you to sign up for Calendly, although other tools like Acuity Scheduling that great to use as well.
 You can easily SET PARAMETERS AROUND WHAT TIMES YOU WILL SEE CLIENTS.
 Calendly also CONNECTS TO YOUR GOOGLE CALENDAR to ensure that the engagements from the calendar don’t conflict with how availability is shown.
-It is EASY TO EMBED into the aforementioned auto-responder so that even the least-tech-savvy client will “get” how they can book their time with you.
+It is EASY TO EMBED so that even the least-tech-savvy client will “get” how they can book their time with you.